 Although Cambodia was referred to as a single kingdom in the Chinese texts, according to experts, it was an actually a collection of small kingdoms – more like the Greek city-states- who fought among themselves.
 There was no centralized power structure that controlled the kingdoms.
 The rise of the Khmer Empire changed all that.

 The founding of the Empire

 In the late eighth century, King Jayavarman II was ruling the kingdom known as Kambuja with its capital Indrapura situated in the Mekhong Delta.
-He swore allegiance to King Samaratungga of the Shylendra dynasty in present-day Java.
+He swore allegiance to King Samaratungga of the Shylendra dynasty in the present-day Java.
 It is worth pointing out that King Samaratungga was known for initiating the building of Borobudur situated near present-day Yogyakarta in Indonesia.